mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/combine_ml_datasets_for_training_and_validation_then_split.rst

 ML dataset into two output ML datasets: one intended for training ML models, the other for validating ML models.

+NOTE: Users are advised to read the remainder of the current page in its entirety before trying to execute this action.

-To execute this action, first we need to change into the directory ``<root>/examples/modelling/cbed/distortion/estimation/scripts``, where ``<root>`` is the root of the ``emicroml`` repository.
+To execute the action, first we need to change into the directory ``<root>/examples/modelling/cbed/distortion/estimation/scripts``, where ``<root>`` is the root of the ``emicroml`` repository.
 Then, we need to run the Python script ``./execute_action.py`` via the terminal command::